 There was Beatrice, the office clerk, a woman who was in her mid 40’s, and was an alcoholic.
 I was a little afraid of her.
 Her eyes were like a shark’s, the soul very far away.

 There was a girl named Lee.
 She had the most beautiful and quirky handwriting I have ever seen.
 It looked like a foreign language until you paid attention.
 She was a fashion rebel, and, since those days, I swear she was a trendsetter.

 Most of all, there was Joan, a capable and pleasant woman who was Head Office representative at our location.
 She technically worked for them, but still just had the title of secretary.
 She was sharply aware of the glass ceiling between the sexes, and felt she was unrecognized for her contributions.
 We heard, through our connected grapevine, that she had asked for, and was granted, an audience with the company President, during which she itemized all of her responsibilities, and had the guts to demand appropriate compensation and title.
-When he refused, she lifted up her skirt to expose a huge dildo, and said “Now will you hire me?”
+When he refused, she lifted up her skirt to expose a strapped-on item, obviously of the male variety, and said “Now will you hire me?”
 It was not long before she left the company “voluntarily”.

 My turn finally came after a period of serious inventory problems, for which I had not found a solution, and a spate of accidents involving property and equipment damage.
 A month after my 13th anniversary, I was let go.

 This I will always think of as my “career”, although afterwards I held two more jobs totaling 23 years.
 Proud that I started with a company at ground zero and helped to bring it forward.
 Not so proud of my failings.
 Blessed for meeting many of the people, some of whom I remember with love to this day.